Road Safety Manual

 • Make use of the ITF - World Bank Safe System Framework to assess existing and planned Safe System projects or sets of interventions to help improve their alignment with the Safe System approach and to identify opportunities for improvement.

-The following four case studies from New Zealand, Mexico, Paraguay and Slovania show how each country is improving road safety.
+The following four case studies from New Zealand, Mexico, Paraguay and Slovenia show how each country is improving road safety.
 New Zealand uses a safe systems approach with Mexico, Paraguay and Slovenia using the iRAP to assess the risk on the road network to allow for safety plan and programme development.

 CASE STUDY - New Zealand: Safe System assessment framework